Cape Verde map collection

 The terrain in Cape Verde is a mix of dry plains and highly active volcanoes.
 In general, the eastern islands are flatter.
 Whereas the western islands are more mountainous with cliffs that rise steeply from the ocean.

 At 2,829 meters (9,281 ft), its highest point is Mount Fogo, which is an active stratovolcano on the island of Fogo.
-Overall, the volcanic landscapes and unique flora of the region make it a popular destination for adventurous hikers and nature enthusiast.
+Overall, the volcanic landscapes and unique flora of the region make it popular for adventurers.